Jim's Journal: The strip

 On the flyleaf of the first Jim's Journal collection is a felt-pen drawing of a nondescript young man sitting at a desk and writing in a notebook.
 Above him are the words, "I'm Jim.
 This is the journal of my day-to-day life."

-And that's just what the strip is: nuggets of experience, not processed by Jim, but merely recorded as he moves passively through his world.
+The quip perfectly describes the comic: it features nuggets of experience, not processed by Jim, but merely recorded as he moves passively through his world.
 No context is provided, though anyone who's been to college, worked a minimum-wage job, or lived in a rundown apartment building can supply it.

 Jim and his friends muddle through school and a series of dead-end jobs, have vague dreams (never seriously attempted) of working in the entertainment business or the space program, and share thoughts such as "I don't think life is absurd or meaningless.
 I think it's funny."
 In Jim's world, it is enough to simply exist, and order a pizza once in a while.